Period Flu: The Endometriosis Symptom Your Doctor's Probably Never Heard Of

 Around 2014 I found myself regularly coming down with classic flu symptoms.
-A raised temperature, sore throat, aching limbs, heavy fatigue and sore lymph nodes in my underarms and groin would wipe me out for one to two weeks at a time.
-These periods of illness would often fall when I had a lot going on so I put them down to stress, a poor immune system or the knock-on effects of my blood sugar condition, reactive hypoglycemia.
+A raised temperature, sore throat, aching limbs, heavy fatigue, and sore lymph nodes in my underarms and groin would wipe me out for one to two weeks at a time.
+These periods of illness would often fall when I had a lot going on, so I wrote them off as stress, a poor immune system, or the knock-on effects of my blood sugar condition, reactive hypoglycemia.
 Now and then I would have a milder month or even go a month or two without symptoms so the timing appeared random and a pattern never emerged in my mind.

 Advertisement

-Although one in 10 people with uteruses in the UK are affected by endometriosis, it takes an average of eight years from the onset of symptoms to receive a diagnosis.
+Although one in 10 people with uteruses in the UK, where I live, are affected by endometriosis, it takes an average of eight years from the onset of symptoms to receive a diagnosis.
 Though research has shown there are other factors at play, the NHS website cites the variability of the symptoms as the reason for this difficulty.
-Commonly recognised symptoms are chronic pelvic pain, painful periods, pain during or after sex, pain when using the toilet, fatigue and infertility.
+Commonly recognized symptoms are chronic pelvic pain, painful periods, pain during or after sex, pain when using the toilet, fatigue, and infertility.
 In reality, the list doesn’t end there.
-Other regularly occurring symptoms around the time of your period can result from the cyclical inflammation that endometriosis entails – these may include symptoms you (and your GP) might never connect to your uterus, as I discovered.
+Other regularly occurring symptoms around the time of your period can result from the cyclical inflammation that endometriosis entails — these may include symptoms you (and your GP) might never connect to your uterus, as I discovered.

 Advertisement

-The final puzzle piece slotted into place when stabbing pain in my lower right side took me to hospital with suspected appendicitis in October 2021.
-Appendicitis was ruled out and no concrete alternative cause offered but I left the hospital certain it was endometriosis.
+The final puzzle piece slotted into place when stabbing pain in my lower right side took me to the hospital with suspected appendicitis in October 2021.
+Appendicitis was ruled out and no concrete alternative cause was offered but I left the hospital certain it was endometriosis.
 Sure enough, the pelvic pain came back every month thereafter, like clockwork.
-This was enough to finally get me a referral to a gynaecology consultant but, after a painful seven-month wait for an appointment, even she was sceptical that a laparoscopy (the most common diagnosis method for endometriosis) would find anything.
-She begrudgingly referred me for surgery but, faced with skyrocketing waiting times, I joined growing numbers of women in the UK in turning to private care.
+This was enough to finally get me a referral to a gynecology consultant but, after a painful seven-month wait for an appointment, even she was skeptical that a laparoscopy (the most common diagnostic method for endometriosis) would find anything.
+She begrudgingly referred me for surgery but, faced with skyrocketing waiting times, I joined growing numbers of women in my country in turning to private care.

 In December 2022, laparoscopic surgery finally established that I have stage 2 (or mild on the scale of severity) endometriosis.
-My surgeon, endometriosis specialist Dr Edmond Edi-Osagie (also used by Molly-Mae Hague), confirmed my suspicion that it was the cause of my flu-like symptoms.
+My surgeon, endometriosis specialist Edmond Edi-Osagie, MMBS, MRCOG, MD, (also used by influencer Molly-Mae Hague), confirmed my suspicion that it was the cause of my flu-like symptoms.
 "Contrary to previous thinking that endometriosis was a local pelvic disease," he explained, "with evolving knowledge of the condition we now know that endometriosis is a systemic inflammatory condition with certain local tissue (mostly pelvic) manifestations.
-Endometriosis is also a hormonally driven condition, primarily by oestrogens released by the ovaries, hence the cyclical (menstrual) influence on its manifestations.
-As such, endometriosis typically causes cyclical symptoms in keeping with oestrogen fluctuations during the menstrual cycle, including focal cyclical pelvic pains and systemic symptoms of inflammation such as fatigue, flu-like symptoms, general malaise and body pains, and mood fluctuations."
+Endometriosis is also a hormonally driven condition, primarily by [estrogens] released by the ovaries, hence the cyclical (menstrual) influence on its manifestations.
+As such, endometriosis typically causes cyclical symptoms in keeping with [estrogen] fluctuations during the menstrual cycle, including focal cyclical pelvic pains and systemic symptoms of inflammation such as fatigue, flu-like symptoms, general malaise and body pains, and mood fluctuations."
 A 2021 article in The Lancet affirms this evolution in medical understanding of the condition.

-Now recovered from surgery and with a new lease of life, I hope to get the word out to women (and doctors) everywhere that recurring flu-like symptoms can be a sign of endometriosis.
-Making period flu a recognised symptom could change lives by shaving years off diagnosis wait times for others like me.
+Now recovered from surgery and with a new lease on life, I hope to get the word out to women (and doctors) everywhere that recurring flu-like symptoms can be a sign of endometriosis.
+Making period flu a recognized symptom could change lives by shaving years off diagnosis wait times for others like me.